BushidoUK/Ransomware-Tool-Matrix/HowToContribute.md

 - Please submit only legitimate, dual-use tools.
 - The point of the Ransomware Tool Matrix is to highlight to defenders the dangers of these legitimate binaries.
 - There is a caveat with the OffSec section - these are legitimate Pentesting tools developed by ethical hackers.
-- Please do not submit malware families (custom codedn to the Ransomware Tool Matrix.
+- Please do not submit malware families to the Ransomware Tool Matrix.
 - A good rule of thumb is that the tool you submit should be available to anyone.
 - The tool should be simple to find and download or could be bought with a license.